hyprland-community/pyprland/done.rst

 :fixed: 2024-05-01T23:42:00
 :priority: 0

-Only enable it if the focuse changed the active workspace
+Only enable it if the focus changed the active workspace

 --------------------------------------------------------------------------------